yudaprama/agenticSeek/README.md

 agent_name = Jarvis # name of your AI
-recover_last_session = True # whenever to recover the previous session save_session = True # whenever to remember the current session speak = True # text to speech listen = False # Speech to text, only for CLI work_dir =  /Users/mlg/Documents/workspace # The workspace for AgenticSeek.
-jarvis_personality = False # Whenever to use a more "Jarvis" like personality (experimental) languages = en zh # The list of languages, Text to speech will default to the first language on the list [BROWSER] headless_browser = True # Whenever to use headless browser, recommended only if you use web interface. stealth_mode = True # Use undetected selenium to reduce browser detection
+recover_last_session = True # whenever to recover the previous session save_session = True # whenever to remember the current session speak = False # text to speech listen = False # Speech to text, only for CLI, experimental jarvis_personality = False # Whenever to use a more "Jarvis" like personality (experimental) languages = en zh # The list of languages, Text to speech will default to the first language on the list [BROWSER] headless_browser = True # leave unchanged unless using CLI on host. stealth_mode = True # Use undetected selenium to reduce browser detection
 ```